EmadAbdelhamidNJIT/IS601Ass1/GitDefinitions.md

 “Git Show”: Is the default for ‘git log’…git-show is a command line utility that is used to view expanded details on Git objects such as blobs, trees, tags, and commits. git-show has specific behavior per object type.
 Tags show the tag message and other objects included in the tag.
 Trees show the names and content of objects in a tree.

 ## Git Status
+git status command displays the state of the working directory and the staging area.
+It lets you see which changes have been staged, which haven't, and which files aren't being tracked by Git.

+While working on the project, after every ‘git add –all’ commit I checkout the status of my branch, if I committed the message using the wrong name it returns a message ‘untracked files ~$ster Branch.docx’ I realize the misspelling deviated the commit.

 ## Master Branch